MSF40113 Certificate IV in Interior Decoration

 Resources required and provided

-This course is offered face to face, on campus, supported by online access to lesson plans and assessment submissions.
-This means that delivery occurs through multiple training strategies.
-These include:
+This course is delivered on campus, supported by online access to lesson plans and assessment submissions.

 - recognition of current skills – this can be either the provision of evidence or completion of an assessment task